mattvenn/turtleprize/lesson-2.md

 The variables we'll be using will be storing numbers.

-## Variables in python - 10 minutes
+## Variables in Python - 10 minutes

 Ask the students to start Idle and make a new file.
 Ask them to type the *variables* code in the handout.
 Ask them to save and run their file.
 Remember to add the `.py` to the end of their filename.